abdulbadii/rename_batch_emulated_PCRE/README.md

 ren ':(**w\w+?d)\d+(\d) :\1xxx\2'

 But the latter will also search and rename /home/hello/world/world007 to /home/hello/world/worldxxx7  if such exists
 It will always backup the target DEST by renaming, suffixing it with '_old', if the same name exists

-DISCLAIMER:
-It is just provided "as is".
-It has been sucessfully tested though not exhaustively.
-Do on your own risk, you'd better back up your data first.
-No guarantee for perfect accuracy and no warranty for data loss and damage.